TYPO3-Documentation/TYPO3CMS-Tutorial-Typoscript45Minutes/Documentation/TypoScriptOverview/FirstSteps/Index.rst

 Every entry is stored in a multidimensional PHP array.
 Every object and every property, therefore, is unique.
-We could define an arbitrary number of PAGE objects; however, the :ts:`typeNum` has to be unique.
-For every :ts:`typeNum`, there can be only one :ref:`PAGE <t3tsref:page>` object.
+We could define an arbitrary number of PAGE objects; however, the :typoscript:`typeNum` has to be unique.
+For every :typoscript:`typeNum`, there can be only one :ref:`PAGE <t3tsref:page>` object.

-In the example, for the parameter :ts:`typeNum = 98`, a different output mode is created.
-By using :ts:`typeNum`, various output types can be defined.
-If :ts:`typeNum` is not set explicitly, it defaults to "0".
+In the example, for the parameter :typoscript:`typeNum = 98`, a different output mode is created.
+By using :typoscript:`typeNum`, various output types can be defined.
+If :typoscript:`typeNum` is not set explicitly, it defaults to "0".
-Typically, :ts:`typeNum = 0` is used for the HTML output.
+Typically, :typoscript:`typeNum = 0` is used for the HTML output.

-When a page is requested with just :code:`index.php?id=1`, :ts:`typeNum = 0`
+When a page is requested with just :code:`index.php?id=1`, :typoscript:`typeNum = 0`
 will be assumed and the output will be HTML.
 To get the print output, the request will have to pass a "type" attribute, i.e. :code:`index.php?id=1&type=98`.